hbctraining/DGE_workshop_salmon/lessons/03_DGE_QC_analysis.md

 ### [Principal Component Analysis (PCA)](https://hbctraining.github.io/DGE_workshop/lessons/principal_component_analysis.html)

 Principal Component Analysis (PCA) is a technique used to emphasize variation and bring out strong patterns in a dataset (dimensionality reduction).
-Details regarding PCA are given below (based on [materials from StatQuest](https://www.youtube.com/watch?v=_UVHneBUBW0), and if you would like a more thorough description, we encourage you to explore [StatQuest's video](https://www.youtube.com/watch?v=_UVHneBUBW0).
+Details regarding PCA are given below (based on [materials from StatQuest](https://www.youtube.com/watch?v=_UVHneBUBW0), and if you would like a more thorough description, we encourage you to explore [StatQuest's video](https://www.youtube.com/watch?v=_UVHneBUBW0) and [our longer lesson](https://hbctraining.github.io/DGE_workshop/lessons/principal_component_analysis.html).

 Suppose we had a dataset with two samples and four genes.
 Based on this expression data we want to evaluate the relationship between these samples.
 We could plot the counts of one sample versus another, with Sample 1 on the x-axis and Sample 2 on the y-axis as shown below: